csams/podcast-tui/README.md

 ## Features

-- Vim-style navigation
+- Vim-style navigation with familiar keybindings
 - RSS feed parsing and subscription management
 - Audio playback with mpv backend
 - Episode download management with progress tracking
 - Persistent storage of subscriptions and playback positions
-- Terminal-based UI using ncurses (via tcell)
+- Terminal-based UI using tcell library
 - Organized download storage with podcast subdirectories
 - Enhanced episode display with publication dates, duration, and listening progress
 - Episode count display for each podcast
 - Ability to restart episodes from the beginning or resume from saved position
 - Real-time progress indicator when refreshing podcast feeds
 - Episode description window showing details of the currently selected episode
+- Markdown/HTML to terminal text conversion for better description readability
+- Fuzzy search with highlighting for both podcasts and episodes
+- Real-time playback position updates in the episode list
+- Automatic position saving and resume functionality

 ## Requirements